ncase/blog/src/posts/signal-boost-autumn-2025.md

 **Step 3) To find recommendations, maximize:**

-It's the same equation as in Step 1!
+The same equation as in Step 1!

-Predicting how _you'll_ rate this item you haven't seen before
+Predicting how you'd rate this item you've not seen before
 \= Global bias
 \+ **Your** bias
 \+ Item's bias